Resource Library

 Tobacco.
 Smoking, chewing, and other forms of tobacco use can damage the gum line.

 Trauma.
-Receding gums can result from injuries to your teeth, mouth, and gums.
-Ill-fitting dentures that irritate the tissue can also affect gum health.
+Receding gums can result from teeth, mouth, and gum injuries.
+In addition, ill-fitting dentures that irritate the tissue can also affect gum health.

 Genetics.
 Some individuals are born with weak or compromised gums, making them more prone to receding gums.

 Symptoms of receding gums are usually noticeable.
-The most common sign is being able to see a portion of the root of the tooth when you smile or open your mouth.
+The most common sign is being able to see a portion of the tooth’s root when you smile or open your mouth.
 Other common symptoms include:

 At Penn Dental Family Practice, our doctors always seek the safest, most effective ways to treat receding gums.